daweibai/PCBS-langevo/README.md

 ['b4', '', '', '', '', '']
 ```

+# CONFUSING!!!!!!!!
 This is because he noticed that both (a2, b1) and (a4, b1) begin with "s", and both (a3, b1) and (a3, b3) end with "q".

+# AE
+* What was your level in programming before starting the class (roughly)

+I've followed the AT2 class, where we modeled neural networks.
+For all my codes, I mostly used functions like the conditional, the "for" loop.
+I had never defined a function before this course and my goal was "as long as it works".

+* What you learned while working for this class (throught the lectures and/or the project)

+I learned to define functions, the dictionary and functions manipulating strings.
+The project was very hard (I should have chosen something easier), especially because I spent a lot of time trying to understand the ILM and the Context-Free Grammar.
+For weeks I didn't even have an idea about where to begin.

+* If you have any suggestions to improve the class for the future

 # Reference
 Kirby, S. (2001).
 Spontaneous evolution of linguistic structure-an iterated learning model of the emergence of regularity and irregularity.
 IEEE Transactions on Evolutionary Computation, 5(2), 102-110.
 <p></p>